loic-sharma/butter/README.md

 1. Tool and Flutter SDK can be out of sync.
 1. Clean should remove obj/bin/ephemeral folders
 1. Create template
+1. TODO: Test that templates copied from Flutter are up-todate.
+Ensure not missing new templates.
 1. Support x64 and arm64
 1. Plugins
   1. Dart plugins